Open Source Code Signing

 - binary files in Visual Studio

-- copy of an identity document of the person placing the order (personal ID card, passport, driving licence, permanent residence card) - in Latin characters.
-The copy should depict the entire document (both sides)
+- identity document (ID card, passport, residency card, driver's license) - in Latin characters - of the person placing the order.
+The copy should depict the entire document (both sides),

 - identity confirmation at CERTUM’s Registration Point or Identity Confirmation Point,